-Among his plays, REMNANTS is also based on two decades of his conversations with survivors.
+REMNANTS is also based on decades of sustained conversations with survivors.
 The piece was originally produced for radio and broadcast on NPR stations across the United States.
-As a stage play, Greenspan has performed REMNANTS as a one-man presentation at more than a hundred venues throughout the U.S. and Canada, as well as in Britain, Israel, and the Czech Republic.
-The piece has won more than a dozen awards including the Attic Theater Center of Los Angeles New Plays Festival, the Henrico National Competition, the New Hope Performing Arts Festival, and numerous public radio awards.
-Recent stage venues have included the John Houseman Theater in New York, the United States Holocaust Memorial Museum, and the Magdeburg Barracks Theatre in the former Theresienstadt camp--a space that was used for performances during the Holocaust itself.
+REMNANTS has won more than a dozen awards including the Attic Theater Center of Los Angeles New Plays Festival, the Henrico National Competition, the New Hope Performing Arts Festival, and numerous public radio awards.
+Stage venues have included the John Houseman Theater in New York, the United States Holocaust Memorial Museum, and the Magdeburg Barracks Theatre in the former Theresienstadt camp--a space that was used for performances during the Holocaust itself.

-To read May, 2000, Weinmann Lecture at the United States Holocaust Memorial Museum, go to:
+To read Greenspan's May, 2000, Weinmann Lecture at the United States Holocaust Memorial Museum, go to: